(Taken from Daniel chapter two)

 Law of Tribulation

-There are laws of tribulation found in the books of Leviticus and Deuteronomy concerning God’s people, the House of Judah, which Daniel was a part of.
+There are laws of tribulation found in the books of Leviticus and Deuteronomy concerning God’s people Judah, which Daniel was a part of.
 Whenever God’s people needed to learn a lesson, He would sell them to a Gentile Nation by placing a wooden yoke upon them for submission and correction to that Nation.
-God sold Israel to Gentile nations six times as recorded in the book of Judges.
 Daniel and his three friends were under what Jeremiah refers to as a wooden yoke, Jeremiah 28:12,13.
-The United States, is thought of as being a free nation, has been under this wooden yoke from it’s beginning, even today.
+The United States which is thought of as being a free nation, has been under this wooden yoke from it’s beginning and even today.
 This yoke is not harsh but used only for the lesson of submission and correcting of His people to a Gentile King or Government.
-Fortunately, the United States, was not given a Holy Law, which could never be fulfilled by its people, but a God given Constitution and Bill of Rights to live by.
+Fortunately, the United States, was not given a Holy Law, which could never be fulfilled by its people, but instead was given a God given Constitution and Bill of Rights to live by.
 Those who lived under a Gentile captivity were given instructions by God on how to live under this yoke.

-Jeremiah, 29:5, “Build ye houses and dweleth in them; and plant gardens, and eat the fruit of them.
-6, Take ye wives, and begat sons and daughters; and take ye wives, for your sons, and give your daughters to husbands, that they may bear sons and daughters; that you may be increased there and not diminished.
+Jeremiah, 29:5, “Build ye houses and dwell in them; and plant gardens, and eat the fruit of them.
+6, Take ye wives, and beget sons and daughters; and take wives, for your sons, and give your daughters to husbands, that they may bear sons and daughters; that you may be increased there and not diminished.

 So it was a very light yoke for the people.
 The only requirement was they were obligated to pay tribute (taxes), and to be under the authority of the king.
 God did judge His people but with mercy.